krit-k7/Krit_hela/README.md

 ## 📜 Project Description
 The smart contract implements a simple fungible token with a fixed supply.
 Once deployed, tokens are minted to the contract deployer's address.
-Users can transfer tokens to any other wallet on the same network.
+Users can transfer tokens to any other wallet on the same network

 This project helps beginners understand key blockchain concepts such as:
 - Smart contracts